TraceMyers/Iguana/README.md

 A graphical interface for making levels.
 At this point, the details are uncertain, but it will be much lighter than mainstream editors.

 ## Renderer
-A highly parameterizable Vulkan-based renderer with systems for handling static meshes, skeletal meshes, instancing, particle systems, and many other common features.
+A highly parameterizable Vulkan-based renderer with systems for handling static meshes, skeletal meshes, instancing, particles, and many other common features.

 There are currently no plans to use any APIs other than Vulkan.

-## Entity Component System
+## Physics
 ...

 ## Allocator